How to encrypt email with Gmail and Outlook.com or any other provider

 Once an external mailbox is mapped into your Mailfence account, you will be able to read emails sent to this provider, included the OpenPGP encrypted ones that you might probably not be able to decrypt otherwise.

-You will also be able to send emails using the address of this mailbox as sender address.
+Furthermore, you will be able to send emails using the address of this mailbox as a sender address.
 You can also send those emails encrypted/signed.
 To encrypt email with this existing email account, you first need to make sure you have an OpenPGP keypair attached to it.
 More info can be found here.

 With the above-mentioned tips you can send encrypted emails from your existing email adresses and access all your existing mailboxes in our secure and private platform.
 Wanna learn more about Mailfence?
 Check: